Employment Law Solicitors in Colchester with more than 90 years’ experience.

 As well as working with the employed, we often handle self-employment cases such as settling claims of non-payment, for instance.

 Our employment law solicitors in Colchester have extensive experience supporting and advising clients and managing the dispute process, including resolving a dispute while still in employment and maximising on the outcome once employment has ended.
+If you're looking for an online estimate, visit our page here

 Taking your employer or employee to court is a delicate process and, for the best outcome, must be handled with the utmost care – that’s where our professional, passionate, and personable employment lawyers in Colchester, Essex, come in.